 Marijuana DUI in Nevada

 As of November 8, 2016 recreational marijuana use for persons 21 years of age or older is legal in Nevada.
 However, driving under the influence of marijuana is not legal.
 Nevada DUI laws define a person as being under the influence of marijuana if it impairs their ability to safely operate a motor vehicle.
-A misdemeanor charge of Marijuana DUI in Nevada (NRS 484C.110) can be imposed if :
+The state can impose a misdemeanor charge of Marijuana DUI in Nevada (NRS 484C.110) if:

 - A urine sample shows a concentration of at least 10 nanograms of marijuana per ml or 15 nanograms/ml of marijuana metabolite, OR